 #47 Silky Chestnut Layers with Face-Framing Highlights That Glow

-The face-framing highlights on this are strategically placed to accentuate the cheekbones and brighten the complexion, and it’s such a smart way to refresh your look without making any drastic changes.
-The warm chestnut color with long flowing layers adds movement and dimension to fine hair in a way that makes it look like you have MORE hair, which is always the goal right?
-The natural straight to slightly wavy texture is perfect for this cut because it lets the layers really show.
-I do want to mention that layered cuts need regular trims to maintain their shape and prevent the ends from looking sparse, so build that into your schedule.
-But the versatility here is really nice because you can wear this dressed up or completely casual.
+The face-framing highlights accentuate the cheekbones and illuminate the entire face.
+Plus, highlights are a good way to refresh your look without making a major change.
+The warm chestnut hue combined with long flowing layers adds movement and makes fine hair look denser, which is always the goal, right?
+This hair type is also perfect for the cut because the hair’s natural straight or slightly wavy texture will really showcase the layers.
+I should also mention that layered haircuts require regular maintenance to retain their shape and prevent the ends from looking straggly, so keep that in mind.
+This look is also really versatile; you can style it to be dressy or more casual.

 #48 Rich Espresso Waves with Highlights That Add All the Depth